YYZ - CHI

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Chicago clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Chicago on a Friday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Tuesday is the most expensive day to fly from Toronto Pearson Airport to Chicago.
-For your return ticket, we recommend flying on a Saturday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Saturday and avoiding Mondays for the best deals.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Chicago?